StarPlayrX/bigmac/README.md

 3. Certain thumb drives via USB 3.0 PCIe card, some will disconnect on idle.
 USB Thumb drives tend to not work on USB 2.0 unless seen at boot time.

 ### Known issues with MAME input devices
-1. USB 1.1 will be support in bigmac2
+* USB 1.1 will be supported in bigmac2.

-### 🍟 Special thanks to Dosdude1, ASentientBot, BarryKN, JackLukeM, Parrotgeek
+## 🍟 Special thanks to the following contributors:

-### And to Ritchie333, seyoon20087
+Dosdude1, ASentientBot, BarryKN, JackLukeM, Parrotgeek, Ritchie333, seyoon20087

-#### See Credits file for our list of contributors
+See Credits file for our list of contributors

 Sending a warm welcome to the Unsupported Macs Team, you are the Best

-Updated on November 28, 2020 for macOS 11.0.1 (20B29), Mac Pros 2008, 2009, 2010, 2012, bigmac Copyright 2020 by Todd Bruss | NiceMac LLC
+Updated on December 2, 2020 for macOS 11.0.1 (20B50), Mac Pros 2008, 2009, 2010, 2012, bigmac Copyright 2020 by Todd Bruss | NiceMac LLC

 A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)